imperva/dsfkit/README.md

    </td>
    <td>
       1. Azure alpha release (It can be used with caution).
       <br/>2.
-Rename DSF Hub and Agentless Gateway terminology from "primary and secondary" to "main and DR".
+Renamed DSF Hub and Agentless Gateway terminology from "primary" and "secondary" to "main" and "DR".
       <br/>3.
 Improvements and bug fixes.
    </td>
   </tr>